 The RSC houses the college post office, class rooms, conference rooms, college snack bar - The Hub, and the college bookstore.
-The following offices are located in the RSC: Wellness Center (Nurse and Student Counseling Services), Athletics, Kinesiology and Intramurals.
+The following offices are located in the RSC: Wellness Center (counseling & health services), Athletics, Kinesiology and Intramurals.
 The DeWitt Physical Fitness Center is also housed in the RSC.
-The fitness center features an ultramodern workout area equipped with the latest Matrix strength training and cardio equipment, free weights and fitness gear.
+The fitness center features a workout area equipped with Matrix strength training and cardio equipment, free weights and fitness gear.
 Also located in the DeWitt Fitness Center is a large four-court area with the capabilities to host basketball, volleyball, tennis, badminton, and pickle ball.
 Surrounding the four-court area is a one-tenth mile, four lane indoor track.
 In addition to the four-court gym, the space is also home to three racquetball courts.